Executive Presence : Assessment, Coaching, Training

 Confidence is the most essential factor of success, and yet in my coaching senior leaders and CXOs I have realized that the biggest way a leader sabotages their own confidence is by comparing themselves to other leaders.
 Sadly, we compare ourselves against our own imagined standard rather than the reality of what we can do or are willing to do next.

 When revealing her new ‘internet-breaking transformation, for her latest album, Billie Eilish actually let go of her signature black and green hair and went back to being herself.
 Her new album termed ‘Your Power’ talks about the existing power dynamics where certain people exploit others based on disadvantages.
 She reflects on her own life where she has always tried to be someone she was not.
 According to her, doing whatever makes you feel good is what it’s about.
 She wants her fans to not idealize her but be confident in their own selves and skins.
-Her optimism lets her believe that she can do and undo things on her own terms and so should others[1]
+Her optimism lets her believe that she can do and undo things on her own terms and so should others[1].

 Here are 3 major reasons that I think make comparison the quintessential villain in anyone’s life and destroys the exclusivity of a person that portrays confidence: